Hypoallergenic dog breed: Scientific findings

+Some studies have suggested that the production of the allergen, and therefore human allergenic reaction, varies by breed, yet more recent scientific findings indicate that there are no significant differences between breeds in the generation of these allergens.
+One study found hypoallergenic breeds to have significantly more allergen in their coats than non-hypoallergenic breeds and no differences in the allergen levels in the air or on the floor.

 Breeds that shed less are more likely to be hypoallergenic, since the dog's dander and saliva stick to the hair and are not released into the environment.
 However, protein expression levels play a major role and amount of shedding alone does not determine degree of allergic reaction.
 "Even if you get a hairless dog, it's still going to produce the allergen," states Dr. Wanda Phipatanakul, chair of the Indoor Allergen Committee for the American Academy of Allergy, Asthma, and Immunology.

 If a person is allergic, they may be best able to tolerate a specific dog, possibly of one of the hypoallergenic breeds.
 Dr. Thomas A. Platts-Mills, head of the Asthma and Allergic Disease Center at the University of Virginia, explained that there are cases in which a specific dog (not breed) might be better tolerated by a specific person, for unknown reasons.
 "We think there really are differences in protein production between dogs that may help one patient and not another," Dr. Platts-Mills said.
-Other breeds have come under scrutiny and Emma Charles, DVM discusses whether or not any particular breed of dog can be ever classed as hyopallergic.
+Other breeds have come under scrutiny and Emma Charles, DVM discusses whether or not any particular breed of dog can be ever classed as hypopallergic.

 All dogs shed, and all dogs produce dander and saliva in some degree.
 As noted above, the amount of the allergenic protein present on the dander and in saliva varies by breed, but also by individual.
 The amount of the allergen can be reduced or eliminated in individual dogs by treatments such as bathing.
 But for most breeds, when not regularly bathed, even a dog who sheds very little or has little dander can trigger a reaction in a sensitive person.